Brazier: Scent

 Moist rose and grapevine trimmings produce a pungent, sweet-smelling smoke, and make charcoal, but unless fully pre-dried (seasoned or kilned) as with wood, do produce carcinogenic particulates in the air.

 Aromatics (lavender seeds, orange peel) were sometimes added to the embers in the brazier.

 A "brazier" for burning aromatics (incense) is known as a censer or thurible.

 Other

 In some churches a brazier is used to host a small fire, called new fire, which is then used to light the Paschal candle during the Easter Vigil.

-Braziers were common on industrial picket lines, largely replaced by protest marches and rallies, and a newspaper casts strikes as more white collar as a further reason for their decline.
+Braziers were common on industrial picket lines, largely replaced by protest marches and rallies, while a newspaper casts strikes as being more white collar as a further reason for their decline.

 The Japanese translation is hibachi - principally for cooking and in cultural rituals such as the Japanese tea ceremony.

-Since 1957 Dairy Queen has used the word "brazier" on their signage to indicate the particular locations that serve hot food like hot dogs and hamburgers, etc..
+Since 1957 Dairy Queen has used the word "brazier" on their signage to indicate a particular location serves hot food, such as hot dogs and hamburgers, in addition to ice cream treats.